 - Problems with memory, attention, and decision-making, which make daily living more difficult

-- Global effects of drugs on the body, such as breast development in men and increases in body temperature, which can lead to other health problems
+- Global effects of drugs on the body, such as breast development in men and increases in body temperature, can lead to other health problems

 Substance use disorders can also lead to multiple behavioral problems, both in the short and long-term, which can include: